 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will take reasonable steps to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
 Once we have received your information, we will use appropriate procedures and security features to try to prevent unauthorised access.

-5. Uses made of the information
+- Uses made of the information

-We use information held about you in the following ways:
+By using and interacting with our website, we use information held about you in the following ways:

-- To ensure that content from our site is presented in the most effective manner for you and for your computer;
+- To ensure that content from our site is presented in the most effective manner for you and for your computer

-- To carry out our obligations arising from any contracts entered into between you and us;
+- To carry out our obligations arising from any contracts entered into between you and us

 - To notify you about changes to our service.

-You may restrict our use of your personal information to supply you with information we feel may be of interest to you in the following ways:
+You may restrict our use of your personal information, to supply you with information we feel may be of interest to you, in the following ways: